Linaro/documentation/Reference-Platform/KernelSubmissions.md

 kernel.
 Changes do not need to have been accepted, they only need to have been posted since the last merge window.
-They *do* need to work with other changes in the reference platform kernel and meet quality standards but can still be in review, the full policy can be seen in (the kernel policy)[KernelPolicy.md]
+They *do* need to work with other changes in the reference platform kernel and meet quality standards but can still be in review, the full policy can be seen in KernelPolicy.md

 To submit changes: